RaideNnigth/RaideNnigth/README.md

 <h2 align="left">Hello There !
-Here is software developer, crazy to know more about the world</h2>
+Here is Software Developer, crazy to know more about the world</h2>

 ###